Peter-32/Survey-Builder/README.md

 How to use:
 ----

-When you open the application you can optionally define some styling attributes for the survey.
-You define the questions and answers in the box provided.
+On the main page of the application you're able to define the css styling for the survey.

-The button at the bottom of the page creates the survey.
+You can type up your questions at the bottom of the page.
+All questions and answers should be separated by a blank line as seen in the example provided by default.

+To create the survey click on the "Create the Survey" button.